How to create an empathy map

 8 tips for creating empathy maps

-2. Define your user
+1. Define your user

-While you may have a bevy of research from all manner of users, not all of them are your target users.
+While you may have a bunch of research from all manner of users, not all of them are your target users.
 Before you make an empathy map online, determine who your core user is.
 You’ll also need to determine if you’re designing for a single user or aggregating research to show a segment of your user base.

 3. Compile the research